YashBaviskar1/Notes/Linux/Permissions.md

 7. What are SUID, SGID, and sticky bits?
 Give examples.
 8. Why can `chmod 777` be dangerous in production?
 9. You have a shared directory for developers — how would you configure it so that files created by one dev are editable by others in the group?

+### Answers

+1) `-rw-r--r--` : Owner(u) can read write, Group can only read, Others can only read
+2) chmod
+3) chmod u+x filename

+4) Symbolic has u,g,o and + and - to add remove the permissions r, w, x numeric link has values read - 4, write - 2, execute -1 and based on it

+5) chmod -R path/to/directory
+6) umask -> basically controls whenever there is a new file or directory in system how much to "mask" -> by deault its 777 and 555 so umask "subtracts" usually 0022 to set the permission